Azure/azure-sdk-for-php/tasks.md

     - Advisor: Recommendations.Get doesn't have the subscriptionId parameter
     - KeyVault 2016-10-01 has a different api_version parameter 2015-11-01
     - StorageImportExport has an explicit api_version
+    - Resource: ResourceGroups_ExportTemplate(_, new ExportTemplateRequest())
+      ExportTemplateRequest should require "Resources" property.